-The frenzy of the last few months–all of the hurdles and hiccups attendant to the official opening of the school, and a busy, albeit joyful, time in my personal life–left little time to take stock, to allow pure awareness to transform the bareness of experience into useful beauty.
+The frenzy of the last few months–all of the hurdles and hiccups attendant to running a business, and a busy, albeit joyful, time in my personal life–left little time to take stock, to allow pure awareness to transform the bareness of experience into useful beauty.
 I stumbled upon this article at onbeing.org from the lovely Courtney Martin, and I’ve spent the afternoon considering my answers to the questions she poses, and considering what questions I would add or adapt to ask of myself as a yogi.
 Here’s what I’ve come up with:

 - What have I held on to this year?
 Where have I been resistant to the flow of life?
 How has this affected my body-mind?